Lifestyle Lenses at NSEA

 Patients who visit one of our Boston area offices to discuss cataract removal or refractive lens exchange meet with an experienced ophthalmologist who will discuss medical history and individual needs and preferences for future vision.
 Our team has years of experience serving patients in our local area with a personal touch and the latest technical aspects of cataract and refractive surgeries.
 We develop a customized approach for each patient to achieve the most satisfactory outcome.

-Most people who require cataract removal are good candidates for an intraocular lens.
 Our comprehensive consultation and examination seek to discover which type of lens will be most appropriate in each case.

 What Are The Advantages Of Premium Lenses?

 The primary reason why patients choose a premium IOL is that they want to retain multifocal vision.
-Where a standard IOL is referred to as monofocal (attaining single-distance visual quality, such as up close or farther away), a premium IOL is made to focus well at numerous points and distances.
+Where a standard IOL is referred to as monofocal (attaining a single-distance visual quality, such as up close or farther away), a premium IOL is made to focus well at numerous points and distances.

 Premium IOLs: